tanx-libs/precommit-hooks/README.md

 ```

-3. Replicate the `pre_commit_hooks` directory in your codebase.

-4. Run `pre-commit install` in the root directory
+3. Run `pre-commit install` in the root directory

 Now with every new commit, staged files would be checked `<br>`
 to run the hook throughout the existing codebase, run `pre-commit run --all-files` to check manually.